The root cause of your pattern is lack of self-trust and unconscious fears.

 - What else?

 Those questions are designed to help you refocus on the positive, notice there are exceptions to the rule, for example, you don't always procrastinate, and build upon those exceptions.
 You are not in your pattern every second of the day, nobody is.
-You are already making progress; the trick is to recognize it, learn from the positive and implement it more often.
+You are already making progress; the trick is to recognize it, learn from the positive and build upon it.
 I hope this journaling exercise brought some fresh insights for you.

 What Happens Next - Free Mini Course Is On Its Way.